Mundari Tribe

 Mundari are one of the ethnic groups indigenous to the Nile valley (Nilotic).
 Their main homeland is approximately 75 kilometres north and living besides the Nile river.
 Their lands are bounded on the east by the White Nile, an important source of water for livestock.

-The Mundari tribe.
 We always think of Dogs as man’s best friends right?
 Meet the Mundari people of South Sudan.
 South Sudan is the world’s youngest country, and it has witnessed many rapid changes since gaining independence in 2011.
 The promise of peace has given way to civil war, and tribal rifts continue to run deep.

 Are Mundari people religious?

 Unlike the neighboring tribes like the Dinka Tribe that have largely converted to Christianity, Mundari People have kept an animistic religious practices.
-Since mundari also belong to the Nilotic tribes in South Sudan and Uganda, they practice of ritual scarification because it is a passage into adulthood for young men.
+Since mundari also belong to the Nilotic tribes in South Sudan and Uganda, they practice of ritual scarification because it is a passage into adulthood for young mundari tribe men.

 What do Mundari Tribe People eat?